bennyyy51/Mountain-Score/README.md

 mScore = (ajusted ele / ajusted dist) / 100

-tuning parameters (hours of testing has led me to use these parameters)
+tuning parameters (hours of testing has led to these parameters)

   cleaning parameters: